jverweijL/dam-resources/README.md

 # dam-resources
-collection of digital assets for demos
+collection of digital assets for demos from pexel.com and unsplash.com